Building the Ultimate Mobile Game Engine: Starlite

 User Code Assembly

-The Starlite editor supports the latest Microsoft Visual Studio (Windows), Visual Studio Code (all platforms), and Xcode (OSX) for code editing.
+The Starlite editor supports the latest Microsoft Visual Studio (Windows), Visual Studio Code (all platforms), and Xcode (MacOS) for code editing.
 All user code in C# lives in two editor assemblies.
 The first assembly is a so-called “startup assembly.”
 Code here is compiled and run before any code is visible from the second assembly.
 This is mostly used for asset preprocessing or code generation during project startup.

 The second assembly is the project’s main assembly.
 It’s dynamically compiled and loaded whenever a code change is detected in C# or C++.
 This posed a few challenges, such as how to unregister user callbacks in the editor’s assembly, since keeping references to the user assembly would prevent it from being unloaded.